Jashore University of Science and Technology: Kabi Nazrul Academic Building

+Sir Jagadish Chandra Bose Academic Building

+Named after the renowned scientist, this building accommodates two faculties and it's eleven departments.
+It provides essential facilities to support engineering education and research.

 Faculties and departments

-The university's 26 departments are organised into 7 faculties.
+The university's 29 departments are organised into 8 faculties.

-A total 42 additional seats are reserved for the students under the categories of son/daughter of Freedom Fighter (30 seats), Indigenous (6 seats) and Disabled (6 seats).
+A total 42 additional seats are reserved for the students under the categories of son/daughter of freedom fighter (30 seats), indigenous (6 seats) and disabled (6 seats).
 For these seats, a student needs to provide proof by using their related certificate to authority.
 Once the certificate is received in the mentioned period, after verification, the student will be considered for the reserved seats.